chorman0773/TinyCompiler/tiny-stdlib/README.md

 Effects: Performs any shutdown needed by the Standard Library, then exits the program with the `status` given as the argument, as though by `System.exit(status);`

+`CallSite github.chorman0773.tiny.stdlib.ProcBootstraps.unreachable(MethodHandles.Lookup lookup, String name, MethodType signature);`

+Expected Name: `unreachable`
+Expected Signature: `()Ljava/lang/Throwable;` or `()Ljava/lang/Error;`

+Effects: Returns an exception that can be thrown by the program indicating it has entered unreachable code.
+The result of using any other bootstrap method following this call is undefined.
+The program is expected to immediately throw the result.

 ### Runtime Dynamic Operations